257 (number)

 Four-fold 257 is 1028, which is the prime index of the fifth Mersenne prime, 8191.

 There are exactly 257 combinatorially distinct convex polyhedra with eight vertices (or polyhedral graphs with eight nodes).

+It is the 2nd Mersenne prime exponent that Mersenne conjectured it to be prime, but turned out to be composite (1st is 67).

+It is also the 55th prime number.